Global heat waves show climate change and El Niño are a bad combo

 Longer heat waves are more dangerous

-Heat waves are already the deadliest weather-related disaster in the U.S..
-Not only do extreme temperatures cause heat exhaustion and severe dehydration, it also raises the risk of having a heart attack or stroke.
+Heat waves are already the deadliest weather-related disaster in the U.S. Not only do extreme temperatures cause heat exhaustion and severe dehydration, they also raise the risk of having a heart attack or stroke.
 Those risks are even higher in neighborhoods that are lower-income and communities of color, where research has found temperatures are hotter than in white neighborhoods.

 Temperatures in the weather report also don't tell the whole story about the danger.
 With higher humidity, the toll that heat takes on the human body is much more taxing.
 Weather forecasters try to capture that with a heat index warning, which shows what the temperature actually feels like.
 But that's only calculated for someone sitting in the shade, underestimating the risk for outdoor workers and others in the sun.